TeamBliss-Devices/android_device_htc_m8/README.md

 Copyright 2014 - The CyanogenMod Project
-Copyright 2014 - The LiquidSmooth Project
+Copyright 2014 - The BlissStalk Open Source Project

 Device configuration for HTC One M8.